-If your job involves a lot of contact with children, for example if you are a school teacher or a doctor, you will have to leave your job immediately.
-During your initial interview with the police, they will ask you about your occupation and if necessary, you will be asked to resign and the police may be required to disclose your offending to your employer.
+If your job involves a lot of contact with children, for example, if you are a school teacher or a doctor, you will have to leave your job immediately.
+During your initial interview with the police, they will ask you about your occupation and if necessary, you will be asked to resign.
+It may also be required that the police disclose your offending behaviour to your employer.

 If you are being investigated by the police, then you need to check your work contract.
 Some contracts will state that you need to disclose to your employer if you have any involvement with the authorities with regards to criminal behaviour.
 If this is the case, you need to do so, otherwise further down the line when you are convicted, your employer will find out and you will likely be dismissed.

-If your contract said you do not need to disclose any involvement with the authorities, then you can continue working without legally needing to disclose your offending to your employer.
+If your contract says you do not need to disclose any involvement with the authorities, then you can continue working without legally needing to disclose your offending to your employer.

 Telling your employer about your offending does not automatically mean that you will lose your job.
-Some employers will allow for you to continue working.
-Nevertheless, you need to be prepared for being asked to leave.
+Some employers will allow you to continue working.
+Nevertheless, you need to be prepared to be asked to leave.

-What many people who access sexual images of children don’t realise, is that their offending can have an impact on their partner’s job.
+What many people who are engaging in online sexual offending don’t realise, is that their offending can have an impact on their partner’s job.

-For example, if your partner is a childminder, a private music teacher or works with children under 8, your partner may not be able to continue with that work.
-Firstly, those children will not be allowed to visit the address whilst you are still living at that address.
-Secondly, it may be that the parents of these children need to be spoken to by the police or Children’s Services; therefore it will have a negative effect on your partner’s reputation because these parents may not want to use their service any more.
+For example, if your partner is a childminder, a private music teacher or does any kind of teaching or caring for children at their home, your partner may not be able to continue with that work.
+Firstly, those children will not be allowed to visit the address whilst you are still living there.
+Secondly, the parents of these children may need to be spoken to by the police or Children’s Services, which would have a negative effect on your partner’s reputation because parents may not want to work with them.

 These examples are also relevant to any other individuals living in the same property as you, including adult children.

-If you are convicted of offences then you are going to experience some barriers with regards to work.
+If you are convicted of online sexual offences related to children, then you are going to experience some barriers with regards to work.

-There will be some jobs that you wouldn’t even get an interview for; mainly anything involving children or vulnerable adults.
-In addition, if you also face difficulties if you want to teach adults.
+There will be some jobs that you wouldn’t even be able to interview for; mainly anything involving children or vulnerable adults.
+In addition, you will also face difficulties if you want to teach adults.

 When you apply for certain jobs, they ask you to state whether you have any spent or unspent convictions.
-You can be prosecuted if you fail to disclose spent convictions when asked and you will be found out if your employer runs a DBS check (Disclosure and Barring Service).
+You can be prosecuted if you fail to disclose spent convictions and they will come to light if your employer runs a DBS check (Disclosure and Barring Service).

-It is also important to be aware that other people living at the same address as you can also fail a DBS check because the check will bring back information stating that there is a person with unspent sexual offences living at that address.
+It is also important to be aware that other people living at the same address as you can also fail a DBS check because the check reveals information stating someone with unspent sexual offences lives at the same address.